Three CORE TENETS OF BEING A PARTNer FAMILY

 2. FINANCIAL STABILITY

 Family has a stable income, either from employment or other legitimate sources, who have an acceptable credit history and who don’t have excessive debt.
 Habitat families have incomes that are between 30% and 60% of the median income figures for the Honolulu area, adjusted for family size.
 Please see below for a chart of our income levels.

 Partner Families work right along our staff and volunteers to build their home.
 Sweat equity hours provided before and during after your home construction is the foundation of our partnership!

 What does a partnership with Honolulu Habitat mean?

 Building a home with Honolulu Habitat for Humanity is a partnership.
-Habitat works to find the best funding and mortgage strategy possible for our families.
+Habitat works to find the best funding and mortgage strategy possible for our families within our service area.